-- left_size (int) Dimension of input vector e^1 (J) - right_size (int) Dimension of input vector $e^2(K)$ - out_size (int) Dimension of output vector y(L) - nobias (bool) If True, parameters V1, V2, and b are omitted. - initialW (3-D numpy array) Initial value of W. Shape of this argument must be (left_size, right_size, out_size).
-If None, W is initialized by centered

-Gaussian distribution properly scaled according to the dimension of inputs and outputs.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value.

-• initial_bias (tuple) - Initial values of V^1 , V^2 and b.
+- left_size (int) Dimension of input vector $e^1(J)$ - right_size (int) Dimension of input vector $e^2(K)$ - out size (int) Dimension of output vector y(L)

+- nobias (bool) If True, parameters V1, V2, and b are omitted. - initialW (3-D numpy array) Initial value of W. Shape of this argument must be (left_size, right_size, out_size).
+If None, W is initialized by centered Gaussian distribution properly scaled according to the dimension of inputs and outputs. - initial_bias (tuple) Initial values of V^1 , V^2 and b.
 The length this argument must be 3.
 Each element of this tuple must have the shapes of (left_size, output_size), (right_size, output_size), and (output_size,), respectively.
 If None, V^1 and V^2 is initialized by scaled centered Gaussian distributions and b is set to 0.
-May also be a tuple of callables that take numpy.ndarray or cupy.ndarray and edit its value.